apache/druid/integration-tests-ex/docs/quickstart.md

 mvn clean -P test-image
 ```

-It us usally fine to skip this step: the next image build will replace
+It is usually fine to skip this step: the next image build will replace
 the current one anyway.